Open-Science-Community-Saudi-Arabia/OLS3/README.md

-# Template
+# Open Life Science Project
-This is a template I created to be used when building packages.
+This repo contains all the drafts, links used to develop my OLS3 project.